Angela-Nkrumah/When-Psychology-Meets-Product-Analytics/Documentation.md

   ### Friction Point Identification

 The Fogg Behaviour Model proposes that behaviour occurs when motivation, ability and triggers are present simultaneously.
 Conversion friction occurs when one or more of these factors are weakened.

+Onboarding Completion:
-Onboarding Completion: Users who completed onboarding converted at a rate of 38.1%, compared to only 9.7% among users who did not complete onboarding.
+Users who completed onboarding converted at a rate of 38.1%, compared to only 9.7% among users who did not complete onboarding.
 This suggests that onboarding significantly improves a user's ability to understand and adopt the platform.

-Support Ticket Friction: support ticket activity showed a clear negative relationship with conversion.
+Support Ticket Friction:
+support ticket activity showed a clear negative relationship with conversion.
 Users raising no support tickets converted at 27.6%, compared to 23.3% for users with one to two tickets and 19.6% for users with three or more tickets.
 This indicates that unresolved friction and usability issues reduce purchase likelihood.

+Feature Adoption:
-Feature Adoption: feature adoption emerged as one of the strongest behavioural signals.
+feature adoption emerged as one of the strongest behavioural signals.
 Users with low feature adoption converted at 6.7%, compared to 16.7% for medium adopters and near-complete conversion among high adopters.
 This suggests that deeper product exploration significantly increases perceived value.

-Collaboration Signals : collaboration behaviour also demonstrated a strong relationship with conversion.
+Collaboration Signals :
+collaboration behaviour also demonstrated a strong relationship with conversion.
 Users who invited three or more team members achieved a conversion rate of 43.5%, compared to approximately 10% among users with little or no collaboration activity.

-This finding aligns with SaaS industry research showing that collaborative workflows increase product stickiness, strengthen perceived value and create higher switching costs.
+These findings aligns with SaaS industry research showing that collaborative workflows increase product stickiness, strengthen perceived value and create higher switching costs.
 Collectively, these findings indicate that onboarding completion, feature adoption, collaboration and friction reduction represent key opportunities for improving trial conversion performance.

  ### Conversion Risk Scoring (Rule based scoring using behavioural thresholds)